Autolearn: Learn by Surprise, Commit by Proof: Introduction

 is computed at every forward pass and is identical to the per-token cross-entropy loss used during training.
 When a passage produces anomalously high mean surprisal, the model is surprised.
 In cognitive neuroscience, surprise plays an analogous role: predictive coding theories \cite{clark2013whatever, friston2010free} hold that neural systems constantly predict upcoming input, and prediction error triggers both larger learning signals and the marking of new episodic events \cite{zacks2007event}.
-In current LLM architectures, this signal is used to compute a gradient and then discarded.
-LSCP provides the missing response:

-\begin{quote} \emph{The per-token loss is a free signal: already computed, already informative.
-It only needs a downstream pipeline to turn surprise into action: self-generated validation and gated weight updates.} \end{quote}

-The pipeline has three stages. \textbf{Stage~1} detects surprise: passages with anomalously high per-token loss are flagged as candidates. \textbf{Stage~2} verifies: a progressive chain of question-answer pairs tests whether the surprising content is consistent with the model's existing knowledge, separating novelty from noise. \textbf{Stage~3} opens the lock: for verified content, AdamW's $\beta_2$ is temporarily lowered in proportion to conviction depth, allowing the optimizer to absorb the new information; unverified content receives high $\beta_2$, keeping the lock closed.
-The result is selective transfer from context (short-term memory) to weights (long-term memory), gated by the model's own epistemic state, with no external oracle.
-Algorithm~\ref{alg:sgpt} summarizes the pipeline.
+Current LLM architectures compute this signal during training but discard it at inference.
+Autolearn turns it back into a learning signal through a downstream pipeline of self-generated validation and gated weight updates.